xbmc/repo-scripts/script.embuary.info/README.md

 * List control ID `10052` = All movies starring with actor xyz
 * List control ID `10053` = All shows starring with actor xyz
 * List control ID `10054` = Actor portraits
+* List control ID `10055` = A combined list of all movies and shows starring with actor xyz

 Special properties:
 * `Container(10051).ListItem.Property(TotalMedia)` = Total count of media which is also available in your library